Design isn’t just for designers.

 Why study design?

-Design’s power is its position as a nexus point.
-That’s why at ID, we integrate other disciplines and domains—behavioral science, anthropology, ethnography, user research, communication, engineering—into our studies.
-And that’s why we encourage a vast array of professionals to pursue graduate study in design.
+Design’s power is in its position as a nexus.
+That’s why at ID, we integrate other disciplines and domains—anthropology,

 Food scientists and marketing managers, human resource professionals and venture capitalists—all can benefit from learning design competencies, especially strategic thinking, and all can bring them to benefit their everyday work.

 Our part-time MDM program is built for working professionals who are leaders in their field.
 Offered on a part-time or full-time basis, the program can now be taken fully remote to accommodate a wider range of students.

 We are known for our pioneering, human-centered approach to design.
 This—our human-centered design sequence—is the cornerstone, and only requirement of, our MDM program.

 For their remaining courses, students are encouraged to customize their own path at ID, mixing and matching according to their professional goals and interests.